Water fasting — everything you need to know

 The benefits of fasting are not unique to water fasting.

-Research shows that many types of fasting, when done well, may offer several health benefits.
-These include:
+Research shows that many types of fasting, when done well, may offer several health benefits — and they don’t necessarily compound with more extreme or restrictive fasts.

 Anti-aging and autophagy (maybe)

-Fasting might — and it’s a big “might” — stimulate autophagy, a process which clears out old cells and regenerates new ones.[1]
+Fasting might — and it’s a big “might” — stimulate autophagy, a process that clears out old cells and regenerates new ones.[1]

 It may activate metabolic pathways that protect your body from oxidative damage and aging.